CallMePlayer/CallMePlayer/README.md

 # 👋 Hello, World!

  My name is Ian, and I'm learning about AI-assisted development to further my passions for cybersecurity and video production.
-Open source wins, and I'm always eager to learn and level up!
+Open Source wins, and I'm always eager to learn and level up!

 ## 🚀 About Me